Roswell DUI Lawyers

 Our DUI defense lawyers appear in Roswell Municipal Court regularly.
 The current elected Roswell Municipal Court Judge is Judge Brian Hansford.
 The solicitor (prosecutor) of your Roswell DUI case is Krista Young, a former prosecutor in Cobb County State Court.
 Roswell Municipal Court is a “limited jurisdiction” court, meaning they do not conduct jury trials there.
 If you want the Roswell Municipal Court judge to decide your case at a trial instead of a jury, that is called a “bench trial.”
 At a bench trial, the prosecutor still has the burden to prove each essential element of your Roswell DUI charge beyond a reasonable doubt, and Judge Hansford decides whether the prosecution has met its burden.
 Sometimes, a “bench trial” is a sound strategy; sometimes, it is not – it just depends upon the facts of your case.

-What if I want a jury trial in My Roswell DUI case?
+What if I want a jury trial in my Roswell DUI case?

 Quite often, a jury trial is the best possible option to avoid a DUI conviction if your Roswell DUI is not successfully resolved through negotiations with the prosecutor.
-Roswell Municipal Court does not conduct jury trials, so if a jury trial is requested, your case will be transferred to Fulton County State Court for trial (located in the Fulton County Justice Center).
+Roswell Municipal Court does not conduct jury trials, so if a jury trial is requested, your case will be transferred to Fulton State Court for trial (located in the Fulton County Justice Center).
 Our experienced Roswell DUI attorneys take cases to jury trial in Fulton State Court.` Fulton State Court, located in the Fulton County Justice Center, currently has ten state court judges.
 Your Roswell DUI case will be assigned to one of the ten judges in State Court once the Fulton State Court Solicitor files your case with the Fulton County State Court Clerk’s Office.
 Because each state court judge handles their caseloads differently, Roswell DUI lawyers must know how each courtroom operates.
 Our Roswell DUI lawyers try cases in Fulton County regularly.
 The Fulton County Solicitor General (prosecutor) is Keith Gammage.
 Because we frequently contest DUI cases in Fulton County State Court, we are familiar with the judges and prosecutors who will be handling your case.

 Does the Roswell Police Department have a DUI Task Force?